simichel/simichel.github.io/_pages/about.md

 ================
 My research are mainly focused on numerical methods to solve **hyperbolic PDEs**.
 In particular, I perform **stability analysis** (Fourier Analysis) of **high order methods**, as well as benchmarkings.
-So far, I studied particularly **explicite methods** in the **Eulerian formulation**, neverthless I am currently intering into **implicite/explicite** methods, in the **Lagrangian formulation** with adaptative remeshing technics.
+So far, I studied mainly **explicit methods** in the **Eulerian formulation**, nevertheless I am currently interesting into **implicit/explicit** methods, in the **Lagrangian formulation** with adaptive remeshing techniques.

-I also study, in a material deformation frame, **contact detection algorithms** to evaluate the most accuratly the dynamical response of materials.
+I also study, in a material deformation frame, **contact detection algorithms** to evaluate the most accurately the dynamical response of materials.

 <div class="wordwrap"> You can visit the <a href="/research">Research topics</a> page for more info. </div>